 Creating social awareness in the rural areas focused on increasing prevention behaviors and decreasing stigma and associated violence.

 Campus and Hospital Activities

-The new Julia Hospital is now housing COVID-19 patients while the Old Hospital has been converted into quarantine wards for individuals who have been in contact with COVID-19 patients but have not tested positive.
+The new Julia Hospital is now housing COVID-19 patients while the Old Hospital has been converted into wards for individuals who have COVID-19.

 Additionally, CRHP is helping 86 extremely poor families who have nothing to eat by providing all necessities including clothes, soap, spices, food staples, and fresh vegetables.
 Community centers have been set up in two of our Project Villages to cater to the neediest families.
 We hope that this program can be replicated and scaled by the government in the future.